 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Can anyone tell me how to repair or reglaze a bathroom sink where the finish is worn off around the drain?

 I had the same problem, after hiring Bath Gene to paint my sinks and bathtub.
 The paint wore off around the drain.
 My sinks are white, so I purchased some porcelen paint touch up at Home Depot.
 It last about a month with daily use, so I just dab on a little more and let dry throughly.
 It is a very small bottle, but last over a year.
 Hope this helps

 Where I work, we only repair the marble sinks we make if they are messed up in a small spot.
 You will need some of the gel coat from the manufacturer, or you might be able to buy some from a hardware store, or wherever the sink was purchased.
 Make sure it's the right color.
-You'll have to catalyze the gelcoat, and put it on the worn spot.
-When it gets hard, you will have to sand it smooth, and buff it.

 If the damaged spot is too big, just throw the sink in the garbage and get a new one.
 I'd say too big is bigger than 1/4 inch square, but you can give it a try and see how it looks.